 In addition to teaching piano lessons, Ms. Rice accompanied middle and high school choirs, high school vocalists, instrumentalists, and The University of Texas ballet classes.
 She enjoys Classical Piano Music and Orchestral Music from all periods of history especially from the Impressionist and Romantic periods.

 For several years she was the church pianist and accompanist for several churches: Lakeway Church, Great Hills Baptist Church, Gateway Baptist Church, St. Paul's Catholic Church, Bee Creek Methodist Church and Joy Lutheran Church.

 Ms. Rice's Philosophy ~

-Students will benefit the most from learning how to play the piano at the earliest age possible because of the critical stages of brain development.
-Piano lessons are vital for children because it does more than simply teach music note reading and promote creativity.
-It exercises parts of the brain useful in mathematics, spatial intelligence and other intellectual pursuits such as reasoning and decision making.
-Singing, playing piano and listening to harmonious music beginning at a young age not only improves learning ability, memory span, reasoning ability and coordination, but it allows the creative part of the individual to blossom.
-Creative thinking is what makes us all human and there's no better way to be creative than engaging in the art of playing the piano even if you're starting off as an adult beginner!
+Students will benefit the most from learning how to play the piano at the earliest age possible to increase learning throughout the critical stages of brain development.
+Piano lessons are vital for children since it does more than simply teach music note reading.
+Music exercises parts of the brain useful in mathematics, spatial intelligence and other intellectual pursuits such as reasoning and decision making.
+Singing, playing piano and listening to harmonious music beginning at a young age not only improves learning ability, memory span, reasoning ability and coordination, it allows creativity to blossom.
+Creative thinking is what makes us all human and there's no better way to be creative than to enjoy the fine art of playing the piano.